-The comprehensive analysis delves into mental and behavioral health disorders frequently comorbid with substance abuse and alcohol disorders.
-It encompasses evaluations, differential diagnoses, and acute, sub-acute, and long-term treatment phases.
-This content is pertinent for individuals aiming to fulfill addiction certification education prerequisites.
+This course provides an overview of mental and behavioral health disorders commonly comorbid with substance abuse and alcohol disorders.
+Modules cover the evaluation, differential diagnosis, acute and sub-acute treatment phases.
+This is an appropriate course selection for those seeking to meet addiction certification education requirements.

-Developed by: Karen Albig Smith, LMFT, LCAS, MAC, CAP, SAP, SAE
+Developed by: Karen Albig Smith, LMFT, LCAS, MAC, CAP, SAP, SAE, and Charlson Gaines, Ph.D.

-Description: What is the most common coexisting condition among those with psychoactive substance use disorders?
-How does one distinguish between blackouts and dissociation?
-When is it confabulation or memory failure due to intoxication?
-What are the specifics in evaluating and treating depression or anxiety with substance-involved patients?
 Using current literature this program overviews incidence and prevalence information, and contraindications for treatment where psychoactive substance use disorders are co-present with mental and nervous disorders.
-Specifically, the study will include the DSM5 criteria for determining diagnosis, various statistics on addictions clients that may present with coexisting disorders, and information concerning the concomitance, co-occurrence, and comorbidity of these disorders in the addictions population.
-Later sections discuss mood disorders, anxiety disorders, personality disorders, psychotic disorders and other problems that present among those with addictions and other populations.
+Specifically, the study will include the DSM-5-TR criteria for determining diagnosis, various statistics on addictions clients that may present with coexisting disorders, and information concerning the concomitance, co-occurrence, and comorbidity of these disorders in the addictions population.
+Later sections discuss mood disorders, anxiety disorders, personality disorders, psychotic disorders, and other problems that are present among those with addictions and other populations.

 Objectives: